LakshmiRadhakrishnan09/AWS-Security-Specialist/VPC.md

   * Bastion Host SG: SSH and RDP from corporate network
   * Private Instance: SSH and RDP from Bastion Host Systems Manager: Session Manager.
 Agent required.
 Can establish a remote session.
 Private instances need to create interface endpoints.
 Much safer.
 Do not use SSH or RDP ports. \

+## End to end flow

+Scenario: EC2 with public ip in public subnet.
+From internet request send with public ip.
+Internet Gateway has a lookup table which maps all public address in the VPC to corresponding private address.
+Once EC2 instance send the request back, IG does an address translation to remove private ip with public ip and forward the request. \
+EC2 instance in private subnet.
+Cannot receive request from internet.
+It can make outbount calls to internet using NAT.
+NAT will do address transaltation and replace private ip of EC2 instance with its own public ip and fwd to destination machine.
+IG will send the request with elatic ip of NAT as origin address.

+## Hybrid Network

+Question: How to connect AWS cloud of an enterprise with its onpremise data center? \
+Answer: VPN connectivity.IPSec based encrypted communication.
+Cloud becomes an extension of ur data center.
+Use private ip over encrypted channel.
+Channel is over internel.
+Inconsistent performance issue. \
+Direct Connect: Dedicated link.
+Use private ip.
+But not over intenet.
+Consistent performance.

+VPC Connectivity Options:
+* Site to Site: AWS and On Premise corporate network
+* Cloud Hub: AWS to multiple branches.
+Multiple site to site vpn.
+Branch offices can communicate with each other and with AWS
+* Client VPN: AWS and laptop.
+Remote access from any location.

+How to set up site to site VPN? \
+Add Virtual Private Gateway(VGW) to VPC.
+Add Customer Gateway(CGW- software or hardware) on on-premise network.
+Virtual Private Gateway is configured with customer gateway details.
+Is there a single point of failure?
+At AWS side VPN uses 2 tunnels each ending at different AZ.
+Customer Gateway is a single point of failure.
+For HA, we need to customer gateways in different data center.
+Two VPN connections from the same VGW but to different CGW. \

+Add Virtual Private Gateway(VGW) to VPC.
+Add Customer Gateway(CGW- software or hardware) on on-premise network.
+Virtual Private Gateway is configured with customer gateway details.
+Is there a single point of failure?
+At AWS side VPN uses 2 tunnels each ending at different AZ.
+Customer Gateway is a single point of failure.
+For HA, we need two customer gateways in different data center.
+Two VPN connections from the same VGW but to different CGW. \--

+VPN1: AWS VPC --- VGW(AZ1) --- Datacenter-1, AWS VPC ---- VGW(AZ2) ---- Datacenter -1 \
+VPN2: AWS VPC --- VGW(AZ1) --- Datacenter-2, AWS VPC ---- VGW(AZ2) ---- Datacenter -2 \

+If there are multiple VPCs, lot of connections to maintain.
+Instead of using Virtual Private Gateway use a Transit Gateway.
+Terminate VPN connection at transit gateway.

+Cloud Hub can also use Transit Gateway.

+How to set up Direct Connect? \
+Multiple Direct Connect locations around the world.
+Work with ISP to set up connection to one of this DX location.
+For ctitical workloads use 2 Direct connect locations. \
+Add Virtual Private Gateway(VGW) to VPC.
+Configure it to use direct connect link.
+Work for only single VPC. \
+For multiple VPC, use Direct Connect Gateway.Multiple VPCs across regions to share direct connect link. \
+Better option.
+Use Transit Gateway also. \

+VPC1, VPC2, VPC3 (in same region) -- TGW1 , VPC1, VPC2, VPC3 (in another region) -- TGW2 \
+Connect both to Direct Connect Gateway.

+To connect to AWS Services( S3) from onpremise - Direct Connect with Public virtual interface.

+**VPN over Direct Connect** : Encryption over consistent network. \
+USe VPN as backup for Direct Connect.